New York Woman, 82, Dead After Contracting Coronavirus

 “BREAKING: @NYGovCuomo reports on AM conference call that #nyc has its first #coronavirus death.
 82yo woman who died last night who contracted the virus and had emphysema.
 She came into the hospital on March 3. #COVIDー19,” he tweeted.

 As The New York Post reports, Governor Cuomo, at his press conference, noted that the woman contracted the virus “on top of” her existing emphysema condition, making for a deadly combination.
-According to The Mayo Clinic, emphysema is a lung condition that causes shortness of breath; COVID-19 is also a respiratory illness.
+According to The Mayo Clinic, emphysema is a lung condition that causes shortness of breath — COVID-19 is also a respiratory illness.

 That an elderly woman with an underlying health condition would die from COVID-19 is standard operating procedure for this illness, as it is deadliest in the elderly and in people with underlying health conditions.
-In otherwise-healthy people who aren’t elderly, the coronavirus rarely causes anything worse than mild symptoms, or indeed, no symptoms at all.
+In otherwise-healthy individuals who aren’t elderly, the coronavirus rarely causes anything worse than mild symptoms, or indeed, no symptoms at all.

+New York City Mayor Bill de Blasio, appearing on MSNBC News, said that he heard about the death just before going on the show, and called it “tragic.”

+Elsewhere in and around New York City, and in the state as a whole, officials are scrambling to contain the virus.

 This is a breaking news story.
 More information about this death will be provided as it becomes available.